apache/rocketmq-clients/csharp/README.md

 dotnet add package RocketMQ.Client
 ```

 You can obtain the latest version of `RocketMQ.Client` from [NuGet Gallery](https://www.nuget.org/packages/RocketMQ.Client).
-To assist with getting started quickly and working with various message types and clients, we offer additional code [here](./examples) here.
+To assist with getting started quickly and working with various message types and clients, we offer examples [here](./examples) here.

 ## Build